 Try to work out how you feel about risk – does the thought of falling investments make you feel a little queasy, or do you think you can manage it?
 Shares may be the riskiest type of asset, but you can always balance your portfolio with some government bonds, corporate bonds and some funds to give yourself plenty of diversification.
 Once you have a good idea of the risk you can tolerate, you’ll be able to choose investments.

 More guides on Finder

-Best big data stocks to invest in
+Best time to invest in stocks

 Ask an Expert